softwareQinc/qpp/README.md

 an appropriate Makefile from `./Makefile.examples`, name it `Makefile`, then type `make` (for release version) or `make debug` (for debug version) to produce the executable `qpp`.

+### Additional remarks

+If you want to run the program on OS X with MATLAB support, make sure that the environment variable `DYLD_LIBRARY_PATH` is set to point to the MATLAB compiler library location, see the `run_OSX_MATLAB` script.
+Example of run command from inside the directory where the executable `qpp` is located:

+	export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:"/Applications/MATLAB_R2014b.app/bin/maci64"; ./qpp

+Otherwise, you will get a runtime error like `dyld: Library not loaded: @rpath/libmat.dylib`

 `Makefiles.examples` and `CMakeLists.txt` are provided for convenience.
 The final version of the library will consist only of header files,